 So in a defense scenario you are facing a street criminal who is trying to hurt you (and is 60lbs bigger and is 4 inches taller) and you are trying to sport fight him -Just like you have trained to.
-Rather than fighting him with the functional fighting technique (targeting his weakest body areas) you are trying to go 3 rounds with him in the Publix parking lot using “safer” (aka less functional) sport fighting techniques.
+Rather than fighting him with the functional fighting technique (targeting his weakest body areas) you are trying to go 3 rounds with him in a parking lot using “safer” (aka less functional) sport fighting techniques.

 Triangle chokes and spinning hook kicks are good techniques, and will help with your skill building, but they are not the best idea for street defense.
 Remember most of the techniques the rule book says can’t be used in competition were outlawed because they work too well.

 There is nothing wrong with martial ways and martial sports.
 They are a lot of fun and they can teach good form.
 They are a great place for kids to start in the arts as well.
 But they are no longer fighting arts.
 They are not supposed to be and you should not expect them to be.

 Give Bunkai some thought.
 If you have trained in some martial arts think about if what you know really makes sense for self defense.